 Like this recipe so far?
 Be the first to know when we release new ones!

 Start with spreading a generous amount of the creamy smoked paprika mayonnaise mixture on the sourdough bread toast.
 Next, scatter the tomato salad and tuna.
-Gently place the boiled egg slices on the salad and then the Anise-marinated Kalamata Olives.
+Gently place the boiled egg slices on the salad and then the kalamata olives.
 Garnish with some fresh micro cilantro sprigs or tarragon herb.
-Finish off with a drizzle of Greek Extra Virgin Olive Oil PDO Sitia Crete, and Salt Odyssey Sea Salt Fleur De Sel.
+Finish off with a drizzle of Greek Extra Virgin Olive Oil PDO Sitia Crete, and Greek Sea Salt.
 Finally, why not assemble and serve your toast on a wooden serving board for a beautiful presentation.

 Kalamata is a place situated in the Southern part of Peloponnese, Greece.
 The plump, intense purple-colored large-sized olive that grows in the city of Kalamata earned its name as Kalamata Olives.
 Shaped like an almond, this olive has a smooth skin and fleshy texture.

-Ripe Kalamata olives are soaked in Greek extra virgin olive oil and vinegar which is seasoned with salt, and mildly flavored with anise seeds to prepare the Anise-marinated Kalamata Olives.
+Ripe Kalamata olives are soaked in Greek extra virgin olive oil and vinegar which is seasoned with salt, to prepare the Kalamata Olives.

 - Kalamata olives are fibrous fruits loaded with Iron, Calcium and Vitamin A.